arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 ##### Updating Configuration Variables #####

-1. Open **PowerShell** and execute the following command.
+1. Open **PowerShell** and execute the following command:

 	````PowerShell
 	Get-AzurePublishSettingsFile
 	````

 1. A browser will open.
 When prompted, enter your Azure credentials.
-Save the file to a known location and rename it to **azure.publishsettings**.
+Save the file to a known location and rename it **azure.publishsettings**.

 1. Copy the file and replace the one located in the **Source\Setup\assets\publishSettings** folder of this demo.

-1. Open using a text editor the **config.xml** file located in the **Source** folder.
+1. Using a text editor, open the **config.xml** file located in the **Source** folder.

 1. Replace the placeholder values with the following:

-	- **solutionWorkingDir**: The default directory where the solutions and assets will be copied for the demo.
+	- **solutionWorkingDir**: the default directory where the solutions and assets will be copied for the demo.
 You can leave the default directory or choose a different one.
-	- **DisplayName**: It is the username that is displayed on ClipMeme's home screen.
+	- **DisplayName**: it is the username that is displayed on ClipMeme's home screen.
-	- **EnvironmentSubscriptionName**: It is your Azure subscription name.
+	- **EnvironmentSubscriptionName**: it is your Azure subscription name.
-	- **EnvironmentPrimaryLocation**: It is the location where the Azure resources will be deployed.
+	- **EnvironmentPrimaryLocation**: it is the location where the Azure resources will be deployed.
 E.g.: East US, West US, etc.
-	- **StorageAccountName**: The name of the storage account required for ClipMeme.
+	- **StorageAccountName**: the name of the storage account required for ClipMeme.
 The setup scripts will automatically create a new Storage Account in Azure using this value.
 The name you choose must be unique and in lower case.
-	- **WebsiteName**: The name of the Azure Website for ClipMeme.
+	- **WebsiteName**: the name of the Azure Website for ClipMeme.
 The setup scripts will automatically create an Azure Website, scale it to **Standard** mode and create a _staging_ slot.
-	- **TrafficManagerProfile**: The name of the Azure Traffic Manager profile.
+	- **TrafficManagerProfile**: the name of the Azure Traffic Manager profile.
 The setup scripts will automatically create a profile to use in the demo.

 1. Save the file and close the editor.